ALERT: Facebook Post About Job Fair At Louisiana Blue Is A Scam: Click Here For More Information

 Flu Shot

-The COVID-19 pandemic is still going on, but there is another virus to guard against: the flu.
-Like COVID-19, the flu (influenza virus) is a respiratory illness that’s a big health risk.
+The flu (influenza virus) is a respiratory illness that’s a big health risk.
 Thousands of people die, are hospitalized or become severely ill with the flu every year.

 To take your best shot at being STRONGER THAN the flu, everyone age six months and older should get a flu shot each year.
 The flu shot is very effective at preventing serious illnesses.